 How to Become a Teacher in Houston

-Public schools in Houston are part of the Houston Independent School District (HISD), which is the largest school district in Texas and the seventh-largest school district in the country with over 280 schools.1 The district is home to a culturally and linguistically diverse student body of over 209,000 students, with over 74% of students classified as economically disadvantaged.1 If you want to pursue a public school teaching career in Houston, you will need a bachelor’s degree and a teaching certificate issued by the Texas Education Agency (TEA).
-You might also consider jobs in private and charter schools in Houston, which may set different employment requirements than the public system.
+Public schools in Houston are part of the Houston Independent School District (HISD), the largest in Texas and seventh in the US, serving over 280 schools.1 The district is home to a culturally and linguistically diverse student body of over 209,000 students, with over 74% of students classified as economically disadvantaged.1 Public school teachers need a bachelor’s degree and a teaching certificate issued by the Texas Education Agency (TEA).
+You might also consider jobs in private and charter schools in Houston, which may set different employment requirements.
 Continue reading to find out more about teaching careers in Houston.

 Houston Teacher Certification Requirements

 There are two paths to earn the required Texas teaching certificate for Houston teaching jobs.
 Most teachers earn a teaching certificate by completing a traditional bachelor’s degree that includes an approved teacher preparation program.
-See our Texas certification page for more information.
+See our Texas teacher certification guide for more information.
 Alternatively, if you already have a bachelor’s degree, you can complete an approved educator preparation program to meet the statewide requirements.
-Refer to our Texas alternative certification page for more information.
+Refer to our Texas alternative teaching certification guide for more information.

 If you want to reduce the financial burden of completing your degree, the Teach Forward Houston fellowship provides free tuition at the University of Houston for HISD seniors who commit to four years of teaching in Houston’s public school system.